CompleteBlenderCreator/04-Low-Poly-Chess-Set-Original/README.md

 + Looking for commonality to use again
 + Speeds up our workflow no having to repeat ourselves.
 (New Lecture 28/02/2018)

+### 14b The 3D Cursor and Origins
++ Take another look at our reference pieces.
++ Look for commonality to save us time with modelling.
++ Use the 3D Cursor and Origin to accurately control our piece.

 ---
 Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.